Bronx 'city within a city' shaken by sickness, fear

 Meals on Wheels deliveries were coordinated and food pantries arranged to feed those who became unable or afraid to go to supermarkets.

-Ellison said collection of carrying charges was down only 3% in the last report, meaning residents were still able to pay their fees, but further trouble could remain for Co-op City.
-New property sales have slowed or stopped, and businesses that were forced to close may be unable to reopen or pay their rent.

-“We are a working community and I think we are going to bounce back,” King said.
+“We are a working community and I think we are going to bounce back,” councilman Andy King said.
 “We are strong.
 We’re Bronx resilient strong.”

 AP video journalist Robert Bumsted contributed to this report.